mitanshu610/website/README.md

 - Google Fonts for typography
 - Modern web standards for optimal performance

+## 📧 Contact Form Integration

+The contact form is currently set up to open the user's email client with a pre-filled email to `kajolshah6504@gmail.com`.
+For a more professional experience, consider integrating with one of these email services:

+### Recommended Email Services:
+- **EmailJS** (https://www.emailjs.com/) - Free tier available, client-side email sending
+- **Formspree** (https://formspree.io/) - Simple form handling with email notifications
+- **Netlify Forms** - Built-in form handling if hosted on Netlify
+- **Custom Backend** - Your own server-side email handling

+### Current Setup:
+- Contact form opens user's email client with pre-filled content
+- All emails will be sent to: `kajolshah6504@gmail.com`
+- Form includes validation and professional formatting

 ---

 **Built with ❤️ for professional legal services**